LexMachinaInc/node-lexmachina-api-client/README.md

 - .addPartiesIncludeThirdParty()
 - .addPartiesExcludeThirdParty()

+### Appeals Only Participant Criteria

+The appeals query has participant criteria that apply only to that court and that particular query.

+- .addLawFirmsIncludeAppellant()
+- .addLawFirmsExcludeAppellant()
+- .addLawFirmsIncludeAppellee()
+- .addLawFirmsExcludeAppellee()
+- .addLawFirmsIncludeRespondent()
+- .addLawFirmsExcludeRespondent()
+- .addLawFirmsIncludePetitionerMovant()
+- .addLawFirmsExcludePetitionerMovant()

+- .addAttorneysIncludeAppellant()
+- .addAttorneysExcludeAppellant()
+- .addAttorneysIncludeAppellee()
+- .addAttorneysExcludeAppellee()
+- .addAttorneysIncludeRespondent()
+- .addAttorneysExcludeRespondent()
+- .addAttorneysIncludePetitionerMovant()
+- .addAttorneysExcludePetitionerMovant()

+- .addPartiesIncludeAppellant()
+- .addPartiesExcludeAppellant()
+- .addPartiesIncludeAppellee()
+- .addPartiesExcludeAppellee()
+- .addPartiesIncludeRespondent()
+- .addPartiesExcludeRespondent()
+- .addPartiesIncludePetitionerMovant()
+- .addPartiesExcludePetitionerMovant()

 ## Case Aspect Criteria

 The following methods add criteria based on aspects of the case.
-In most of these, the list of valid inputs is available via the corresponding API list functionality, such as LexMachinaClient.listCaseTypes() .
+In most of these, the list of valid inputs is available via the corresponding API list functionality.
+Where applicable it will exist with one of "District", "State" or "Appeals" in the function name such as .listDistrictEvent(), .listStateEvents() or .listAppealsEvents().

 All of the add functions will take either a single value or an array of values.
 The set functions require a single value.
 These function calls can be chained.